edcres/c-r-rentals/README.md

 # c-r-rentals

-Android App for the users to keep track of rentel items using an image, among other data. (built mostly in kotlin)
+Android App for the users to keep track of rented items using an image, among other data. (built mostly in kotlin)

 ---